 Variety’s website has adopted DailyMe’s behavioral tracking and recommendation technology called Newstogram.
 Newstogram generates data on user’s interests to deliver visitors content, advertisements and e-commerce opportunities tailored specifically to them, based on their specific interests and behavior.
 DailyMe started life as a customized news service for consumers but has morphed into a customization engine that publishers can serve up to their visitors.
 Readers get filtered news and publishers get better insight into what motivates readers.

 Roy Rivenburg is still at it.
 The jokester who dreamed up Not the LA Times two years ago continues to tweak the nose of the West Coast’s most self-important newspaper.
 A recent story has Times editors arguing over whether it’s better to start articles with the time or the weather.
 The inspiration is this page of formulaic opening sentences extracted from the real newspaper.
 “If I don’t find out the time of day in the first sentence, I stop reading,” says one subscriber.

 This entry was posted on Monday, July 12th, 2010 at 7:33 am and is filed under Advertising, blogging, BusinessModel, Citizen Journalism, Future of Journalism, Journalism, NewMedia, Newspapers, OnlineMedia, Paywalls, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.